SparseOpt/sparseopt.github.io/_pages/about.md

 ---

 <p><div style="text-align:justify;">
-My research interests include the theory and methods of optimization in the fields of sparse optimization,  low-rank matrix optimization, 0/1 loss optimisation, bilevel optimization, and machine learning related optimisation. </div></p>
+My research interests include the theory and methods of optimization in the fields of sparse optimization,  low-rank matrix optimization, 0/1 loss optimization, bilevel optimization, and machine learning related optimization. </div></p>